Presentation: Patient with ovarian cancer

 - For constitutional (germline) genomic tests, decide which of the panels best suits the needs of your patient.
 For patients affected with ovarian cancer, the current options are:

-- R208 (inherited breast cancer and ovarian cancer) for living affected individuals with ovarian cancer at any age and a family history of breast, ovarian, prostate or pancreatic cancer.
-This tests for constitutional (germline) variants in BRCA1, BRCA2, PALB2, RAD51C, RAD51D, ATM* and CHEK2* (*truncating variants only).
+- R208 (inherited breast cancer and ovarian cancer) should be offered in addition to R207 testing for living affected individuals with ovarian cancer at any age and a family history of breast, ovarian, prostate or pancreatic cancer.
+This tests for constitutional (germline) variants in breast cancer susceptibility genes ATM and CHEK2 (*truncating variants only) in addition to some of the genes included on the R207 panel.

-- A record of discussion (RoD) form is required.
-If you have not completed an RoD form before and/or do not have access to one, please review this Knowledge Hub article on how to complete an RoD form.
+- A record of discussion (RoD) form is required before any constitutional (germline) genomic testing.
+If you have not completed an RoD form before and/or do not have access to one, see How to complete an RoD form.

-- For DNA-based constitutional (germline) tests (all the above listed tests), an EDTA blood sample is required.
+- For DNA-based constitutional (germline) tests (all the above listed tests), a blood sample in EDTA (typically a purple-topped tube) is required.
 Please refer to your local GLH for details of test request forms and where to send samples.

 - Where available, testing of the tumour for somatic BRCA1/BRCA2 variants can be requested as test M2.1.
 This consists of next-generation sequencing (NGS) small variant analysis.

 - NTRK fusion gene analysis of the tumour can be requested as test M2.3.
-This consists of NGS structural variant analysis.
+This consists of NGS structural variant analysis (e.g. by RNA-seq).

 - Depending on the details you provide and the test that is chosen, a range of different genomic investigation techniques will be applied.
 These include (but are not restricted to):